MicrosoftDocs/quantum-docs-pr/articles/concepts/the-qubit.md

 ---
 title: The qubit in quantum computing
-description: Learn about qubits, the fundamental object of information in quantum computing.
+description: Learn about qubits, the fundamental unit of information in quantum computing.
 author: QuantumWriter
 uid: microsoft.quantum.concepts.qubit
 ms.author: nawiebe@microsoft.com